-Columbia College Chicago offers bachelor’s degrees in Art History and Fine Arts as well as a minor in Art History.
-Interdisciplinary coursework, entrepreneurial thinking and collaboration are all part of the Columbia experience.
-Through our exciting curriculum, you’ll master the technical, theoretical and professional skills to adapt and thrive in the shifting landscape of modern culture.
+Columbia College Chicago offers bachelor’s degrees and minors in Art History and Fine Arts as well as an MFA program.
+Interdisciplinary coursework, entrepreneurial thinking, and collaboration are all part of the Columbia experience.
+Through our exciting curriculum, you’ll master the technical, theoretical, and professional skills to adapt and thrive in the shifting landscape of modern culture.

-For requirements and more information about these programs, visit the course catalog.
+For requirements and more information about these programs, visit the catalog.

 Expand your knowledge of the history and context of visual arts with a minor in Art History.
 You’ll cover the core art history surveys and take courses on modern and contemporary art, non-Western art, and art theory and criticism.
-Acquire excellent preparation for graduate studies or a career in museums, galleries, art criticism and cultural agencies.
+Acquire excellent preparation for graduate studies or a career in museums, galleries, art criticism, and cultural agencies.
 The Art History minor pairs especially well with concentrations in Fine Arts, Cultural Studies, Journalism, and Business and Entrepreneurship.

 The Fine Arts minor is designed for students from any major who want a studio art experience.
 You'll learn how to conceptualize and execute fine arts projects using different materials and a variety of skills.
 This flexible minor allows you to explore a number of different methods and topics.
 Or, you can focus on a particular medium if you want to develop advanced art practice.